Gorham High School (Maine)

 Gorham High School, is a public high school located in Gorham, Maine, United States.
 It houses grades 9–12.
 The school, in its current building, opened in 1959 and was renovated in 1971-72 and from 1993-1995.

 The current principal is Brian Jandreau, with Christina Cifelli and Marc Sawyer serving as assistant principals.
-It usually enrolls around 1-10 students per year.

 Athletics

 Gorham High School is in Class A and B in the athletic classes in Maine.
 The school offers Alpine Skiing, Baseball, Basketball, Cheerleading, Cross Country, Field Hockey, Football, Golf, Ice Hockey, Indoor & Outdoor Track, Lacrosse, Soccer, Softball, Swimming, Tennis, Volleyball and Wrestling (as a Co-Op with Scarborough).
 The Athletic Director is Timothy Spear.

 MPA state championships

-The school has a total of 49 state championships (Last year won/last appearance):
+The school has a total of 50 state championships (Last year won/last appearance):